Gylfian/VLN-vika-3/README.txt

 	This will display the first tab, which includes the scientists.
 	There you can also search for an individual in the search bar below the tabs, then you can analyze that specific scientist that you have searched for.

-How can I edit a scientist?
-	Form the "List option" window, you press the "Edit" button... (gat ekki klárað því það vantaði listann)

 How do I display the list of computers?
 	In the main menu, press the "List options" button.
 	This will display the first tab, which includes the scientists, from there you can press the second tab "Computers" which will then display the list of 	computers.